 In my experience, however, success can often be achieved by bringing complex subjects back to their fundamentals.
 This allows for the effective identification of issues in understanding and builds an enduring sense of confidence upon which students can develop.
 I try to combine this general approach with an engaging attitude, a high expectation of independent and creative work, and finally a supportive, knowledgeable environment for error and development.

 I also have experience tutoring students from schools abroad, such as the Stamford American School and the Tanglin Trust School in Singapore, and feel confident in my ability to help coach such students through the new territory of London School Entrance Examinations.
-I enjoy online tutoring and feel that, with the right approach, it can be every bit as engaging as face-to-face sessions.
+I enjoy online tutoring and feel that, with the right approach, it is every bit as engaging as face-to-face sessions.

 What I do when I am not tutoring

 When not tutoring others, I am often to be found teaching myself.
 During my time at Keystone, I have gained a Masters in illustration and undergone a climate law internship with an NGO.
 I play the piano (decently), the ukulele (terribly) and am learning Spanish.
 I also love to read and dabble in creative writing when inspiration strikes and when my brain needs a break I love being outdoors, whether it be by bike, hike, rock face or horseback.